hushmand/hushmand/README.md

 <i>Birth 1996</i>

 As a Senior Mobile developer, I have proven and solid experience in mobile app development.
-Over 10 years of deep mobile app development experience.
+Over 12 years of deep mobile app development experience.
-In addition to the experience of implementing projects such as Decentralized Messenger App based blockchain and webrtc, Online-taxi App, hiring jobs App, etc.
+In addition to the experience of implementing projects such as Decentralized Messenger App based blockchain and webrtc, Online-taxi App, hiring jobs App, Voip app etc.
 Whether you just need capable manpower, need to hire someone for a one-off or long term task, or want a brand new app, I would be glad to step in and help!